eyecan-ai/eyecandies/docs/index.md

 To do so, send an e-mail to **luca.bonfiglioli@eyecan.ai** with subject "Eyecandies results submission" and the following info:

 - The **name**/s of your method/s.
 - A link to a published **paper** describing it/them.
-Papers that are not peer-reviewed and published in mainstream conferences/journals will be ignored.
-- A [Pipelime](https://github.com/eyecan-ai/pipelime-python.git) underfolder for every proposed method, containing predicted heatmaps for every test set sample.
+- A download link with your results for every proposed method, with predicted heatmaps for every test set sample.
 We will compute metrics on those heatmaps.
-More details below.

-### Results format

-Results must be submitted as a pipelime **underfolder** dataset.
-You can create it using pipelime (recommended) or manually - they are basically .npy files inside a folder with the following directory structure:

-- 📁 `my_folder` - (name it as you want)

-  - 📁 `data`

-    - 📄 `000_heatmap.npy`
-    - 📄 `001_heatmap.npy`
-    - 📄 `002_heatmap.npy`
-    - You get the idea...

-**Order matters** - Every heatmap file refers to the corresponding sample from the private test set, please keep them in the same order!

-Every heatmap file should contain a H×W numpy float array with per-pixel anomaly scores.
-If your method does not support localization, you can send 1×1 heatmaps with just a single value.
-Values should not be normalized, meaning they can lie in whatever range you want, since AUC metrics are threshold-independent.
+Download the [template submission](https://drive.google.com/file/d/17qTSfqFesnb5BG6BdgegjWLv7bHKJJMs/view?usp=sharing) for more info on how to create your own.

 Take a look at the [Eyecandies](https://github.com/eyecan-ai/eyecandies.git) repo for examples and tutorials and feel free to ask us questions!